 Final thoughts…

-We hope that this article has shone a light on the appeal of slow travel and perhaps inspired you to consider travelling more mindfully on your next holiday.
+We hope that this article has shed light on the appeal of slow travel and inspired you to consider travelling more mindfully on your next holiday.
 Once you forget about schedules, checklists, and itineraries, you’re able to experience a more authentic side of a destination – and come away with memories that are often far more meaningful.

-It isn’t just travellers who are embracing the idea of slow tourism; tour operators and travel companies are warming up to the idea, whether it’s offering flexible walking holidays that allow you to go at your own pace, or organised tours that move more slowly, so you have time to soak up the sights.
+It isn’t just travellers who are embracing the idea of slow tourism; tour operators and travel companies are warming up to the idea, whether offering flexible walking holidays that allow you to go at your own pace, or organised tours that move more slowly, so you can soak up the sights.

 If you’re looking to book your next adventure, why not check out our latest top travel deals?

 Are you a fan of slow travel?
-Are you tempted to visit any of these places, or perhaps visit another destination more slowly and mindfully?
+Are you tempted by any of these places, or to visit another destination more slowly and mindfully?
 We’d love to hear about your travel experiences in the comments below.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.